-To be eligible for entry into the Master of Business Administration applicants must have one of the following:
+To be eligible for entry into this course, applicants must hold the following:

 If you were not born in Australia, Canada, New Zealand, United Kingdom, Ireland, South Africa or United States of America you are required to meet the English Language Proficiency requirements set by the University.